hpe-storage/scod/docs/partners/redhat_openshift/index.md

 #### Additional information

-At this point the CSI driver is managed like any other Operator on Kubernetes and the life-cycle management capabilities may be exlored further in the [official Red Hat OpenShift documentation](https://docs.openshift.com/container-platform/4.3/operators/olm-what-operators-are.html).
+At this point the CSI driver is managed like any other Operator on Kubernetes and the life-cycle management capabilities may be explored further in the [official Red Hat OpenShift documentation](https://docs.openshift.com/container-platform/4.3/operators/olm-what-operators-are.html).

 ## OpenShift 3